 Article - Health - General

-(a) In this section, “Program” means the Behavioral Health Crisis Response Grant Program.
+(3) “Program” means the Behavioral Health Crisis Response Grant Program.

 (b) (1) There is a Behavioral Health Crisis Response Grant Program in the Department.